 As an employer with 250 employees or more, the Trust must now publish gender pay gap data every year.
-This requirement came into force 6th April 2017, the Trust will publish its data April 2018 for the first time.
-WMAS Gender Pay Gap Report 2017 (Final)
+This requirement came into force 6th April 2017 and the latest report can be viewed here WMAS Gender Pay Gap Report 2020

 Employers need to publish six calculations showing:

 - mean gender pay gap in hourly pay

 - median gender pay gap in hourly pay

 - proportion of males and females receiving a bonus payment

 - proportion of males and females in each pay quartile

 Mean is the average hourly rate of pay, calculated by adding the hourly pay rate for employees then dividing by the number of employees.
 Median is the middle hourly pay rate, when you arrange your pay rates in order from lowest to highest.